 Cost of the Journey

-Cost of the journey is $6990 DBL / $7960 SGL*, from Nome, Alaska, departing Anchorage.
-This cost includes: accommodations for 11 nights, all meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), park entrance and other activity fees for activities as described in the itinerary, Gold-Car Class Upgrade on the Alaska Railroad train from Denali to Anchorage, the all-day boat tour in Kenai Fjords National Park, return one-way flight from Nome to Anchorage, professional guide services, pre-departure materials and miscellaneous program expenses.
+Cost of the journey is $6990 DBL / $7960 SGL, from Nome, Alaska, departing Anchorage.
+This cost includes: accommodations for 11 nights, all meals as specified in the itinerary (B=breakfast, L=lunch, D=dinner), park entrance and other activity fees for activities as described in the itinerary, the all-day boat tour in Kenai Fjords National Park, return one-way flight from Nome to Anchorage, flight from Anchorage to Barrow, professional guide services, pre-departure materials and miscellaneous program expenses.

 Tour Cost does not include: airfare to Nome, Alaska, or from Anchorage, Alaska.
 Note, we do book and include the group flight segment (one-way, on Alaska Air) from Nome back to Anchorage.
 Cost also does not include items of a personal nature such as laundry, telephone, drinks from the bar, or gratuities for luggage handling or personal services.